Demetrioz/KLog/klog.website/docs/introduction.md

 ## Welcome

 Welcome!
-And thank you for taking the time to look into and consider KLog!
+And thank you for taking the time to consider KLog!

 The goal of KLog is to be a simple, developer focused logging system that's easy to setup and use.
 It's open source and can be found on